 At least one team member is required to participate in the Bootcamp hosted by the StarTUp.
 The Bootcamp will consist of workshops and mentor sessions that will assist Eligible Participants with developing their venture ideas.
 All team members are strongly encouraged to attend.
 Exceptions will be made on a case-by-case basis.

-Finalists will present a five-minute pitch of their venture at the TU College Cup Innovation Challenge event and submit a one-page Executive Summary no later than Monday April 11, 2022 to jbaum AT_TOWSON.
+Finalists will present a five-minute pitch of their venture at the TU College Cup Innovation Challenge event and submit a one-page Executive Summary no later than Monday April 11, 2023 to gabeza AT_TOWSON.

 Judges will evaluate each team based on how convincingly they present their venture concept, such that the judge would want to learn more about the company if they were a potential end-user, strategic partner, or investor.
 The best teams are those that an end-user, strategic partner, or investor would want to schedule a follow-up meeting for further discussion.

 The quality of the idea, its growth potential, the quality of innovation, the strength of the project lead and team, and the clarity and persuasiveness of the oral presentation, all influence the judges’ decisions.
 The challenge is intended to simulate the real-world process of entrepreneurs soliciting end-users, strategic partners, and/or investors.